rails/rails/guides/source/active_record_migrations.md

 of the `:approved` field from true to false.
 Both of these changes will only be applied to future records, any existing records do not change.

-When setting the null constraint to true, this means that column will accept a null value, otherwise the `NOT NULL` constraint is applied and a value must be passed in order to persist the record to the database.
+Setting the null constraint to `true` implies that column will accept a null value, otherwise the `NOT NULL` constraint is applied and a value must be passed in order to persist the record to the database.